 If your child's bones are still growing and he or she has moderate scoliosis, your doctor may recommend a brace.
 Wearing a brace won't cure scoliosis or reverse the curve, but it usually prevents further progression of the curve.

 The most common type of brace is made of plastic and is contoured to conform to the body.
-This close-fitting brace is almost invisible under the clothes, as it fits under the arms and around the rib cage, lower back and hips.
+This brace is almost invisible under the clothes, as it fits under the arms and around the rib cage, lower back and hips.

 Most braces are worn day and night.
 A brace's effectiveness increases with the number of hours a day it's worn.
 Children who wear braces can usually participate in most activities and have few restrictions.
 If necessary, kids can take off the brace to participate in sports or other physical activities.